The nonlinear initiation of side--branching by activator-inhibitor-substrate (Turing) morphogenesis: Model equations and bistability

 begin to grow exponentially at a rate $\sigma = \sigma(k) > 0$.
 The instability sets in at $\rH=\rT\simeq 1.0\cdot 10^{-5}$ and the critical wavenumber is $k=\kT~\simeq 2.18$; see inset in Fig.~\ref{fig:bif_uni}(a).

 Examination of the experimental results~\cite{yao2007matrix}, however, does not indicate any undulations accompanying the differentiated ``mother'' branch or a typical length scale of the side--branches emanating from it (see Fig.~\ref{fig:jbc}).
 Thus, our interest is in the bistable region (coexistence of stable $\vP_*$ and $\vP_0$ states), $\rH>\rT$, in which a front solution exists, i.e., differentiated and non-differentiated endothelial cells.
-Additionally, previous numerical simulations show~\cite{yao2007matrix,guo2014branching,shan2018meshwork,zhu2018turing,varner2015mechanically,menshykau2019image} another persistent feature that is related to the differentiation region, a strong local overshoot in expression of the activator that appears in all spatial dimensions.
+Additionally, previous numerical simulations show~\cite{yao2007matrix,guo2014branching,shan2018meshwork,zhu2018turing,varner2015mechanically,menshykau2019image,guo2021wavelength} another persistent feature that is related to the differentiation region, a strong local overshoot in expression of the activator that appears in all spatial dimensions, a characteristics that is consistent with experimental observations~\cite{weaver1999bmp,weaver2000bmp4,mailleux2001evidence,menshykau2019image}.

 In what follows, it will be shown that this overshoot is, in fact, related to an isolated peak solution embedded in a background of uniform state $\vP_*$, whose role is twofold: To serve as a triggering event in a direction perpendicular to the tip motion and as an underlying pattern selection mechanism through which side--branches may appear.
 This phenomenon is summarized in DNS for a slightly perturbed (near the edges in $x$ direction) planar front-like initial condition, as shown in Fig.~\ref{fig:2Dsim}.
 For a high value of $\rH$ (corresponding to the excess MGP), the interface between $\vP_*$ and $\vP_0$ is stable with no peak formation (Fig.~\ref{fig:2Dsim}(a)), while for the lower $\rH$ value (wild type), yet above $\rT$, peaks do form not only at the perturbed locations but also in the middle of the domain and far from the initially created side--branches.
 Some of them then stabilize and form 2D propagating side--branches, as shown in Fig.~\ref{fig:2Dsim}(b).
 To understand this surprising pattern formation mechanism, I analyze~\eqref{eq:AI} in the context of nonuniform solutions and the role they play in applied perturbations.